utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 You can also [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles at the workspace level:

 * **Partner Lead** (External) - Can invite other partners from their organization to join a Partner Workspace.
+* **Editor** (External) - Partners can create and edit Partner Workspace resources, [import and export](/docs/getting-started/importing-and-exporting/importing-and-exporting-overview/) elements, and [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) elements to Partner Workspaces within the same team.
+* **Viewer** (External) - Partners can view Partner Workspace resources and [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) elements to another Partner Workspace within the same team where they're assigned the Workspace Editor role.

 All partners are assigned Workspace Editor or Viewer roles when invited to a Partner Workspace.
 To learn more about workspace level permissions, see [Workspace roles](#workspace-roles).

+To learn more about collaborating as a team member or partner, see [Collaborating in a Partner Workspace](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/#collaborating-in-a-partner-workspace).

 > Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to invite a partner as a Workspace Editor.
 Otherwise, the partner will be assigned the Workspace Viewer role.
 Assigning a partner the Workspace Viewer role doesn't consume paid seats.